-- 1) The Congress, the Judicial branch, each department, office and agencies of the Executive branch, and every proposed recipient of grants, subsidies or contributions from the National Government are responsible for preparing planned operational and development expenditures (for budget year and two subsequent fiscal years) and other information as required by law. - 2) The Congress, the Judicial branch, each department, office and agencies of the Executive branch, shall transmit to the President, along with its proposed operational expenses for the ensuing fiscal year, a plan for the fiscal year, including an identification of its strategic goals, and a description of its planned accomplishments, for the fiscal year, related to each goal. - 3) The Department of Finance & Administration (Budget Division) is responsible for preparing, presenting and administering the FSM National budget for the General Fund and all special revenue funds of the National Treasury. - 4) The President is responsible for compiling (without revision) the planned expenditures and budget projections received from each public entity as described in subpart 3.2(1) and subpart 3.2(2). - 5) The President is responsible for submitting to Congress the 'Proposed Budget' and the 'Recommended Budget' for the National Government together with other submissions as outlined in subpart 3.4. - 6) The President shall transmit to Congress any proposed supplemental appropriations and/or recissions to cancel previous budgetary authority.
+- 1) The Congress, the Judicial branch, each department, office and agencies of the Executive branch, and every proposed recipient of grants, subsidies or contributions from the National Government are responsible for preparing planned operational and development expenditures (for budget year and two subsequent fiscal years) and other information as required by law. - 2) The Congress, the Judicial branch, each department, office and agencies of the Executive branch, shall transmit to the President, along with its proposed operational expenses for the ensuing fiscal year, a plan for the fiscal year, including an identification of its strategic goals, and a description of its planned accomplishments, for the fiscal year, related to each goal. - The Department of Finance & Administration (Budget Division) is responsible for preparing, presenting and administering the FSM National budget for the General Fund and all special revenue funds of the National Treasury. - 4) The President is responsible for compiling (without revision) the planned expenditures and budget projections received from each public entity as described in subpart 3.2(1) and subpart 3.2(2). - 5) The President is responsible for submitting to Congress the 'Proposed Budget' and the 'Recommended Budget' for the National Government together with other submissions as outlined in subpart 3.4. - 6) The President shall transmit to Congress any proposed supplemental appropriations and/or recissions to cancel previous budgetary authority. - 7) The Congress is responsible for adopting the annual budget for the ensuing year.